myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-28T11:00:28.398Z
 >
 > It’s the best way to enjoy internet :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-28T10:51:54.544Z
->
-> I don't stop people from paying $5000/mo to use the Twitter API, but this is only to buy the right to use a luxury API, and does not promise any developer-friendly API development, at all.
-I wouldn't be surprised if all endpoints of the Twitter API were suddenly removed tomorrow, they can do it

----
 <!-- MY-BSKY_TIMELINE:END -->